 We encourage you to eat plenty of non-starchy vegetables such as spinach, broccoli, and summer squash, which contain lots of fiber, vitamins, and antioxidants and very little carbohydrates.

-So let's briefly explore some potato nutrition facts and then share some potato alternatives and a recipe you can try.
+So let's briefly explore some potato nutrition facts and then share some potato alternatives you can test out in your own kitchen.

 Potato Nutrition Facts

-It's also the same for glycemic index (GI) – it ranges from 60 right up to 95.
+Next, you also have to consider the glycemic index (GI) of a potato–depending on the type of potato the GI ranges from 60 right up to 95.
 Anything below 55 is considered a low GI, and the higher it gets over 55, the more rapidly it is going to send your blood sugar soaring.

 But there are some tasty alternatives.

 Sure, there's nothing quite like a real potato, but we can adapt and use other things…and this is where cauliflower will come in to steal the show (keep reading for a few awesome alternative recipes)!